michaelcourcy/kasten-tekton/README.md

 `17d6414e32edeb11c1eb89ed679f774fc3962208` is the sha value of the last commit

-### Introducea breaking change that erase all the registered score
+### Introduce a breaking change that erase all the registered score

 In the pacman application insert this code in routes/highscores.js line 57